 What type of yoga is best for runners?

-Yin yoga is a good option for those looking to improve joint health, as it involves holding poses for more extended periods.
+Yin yoga is a good option for those looking to improve joint health, as it involves holding poses for extended periods.
 Kundalini yoga focuses on breath work and meditation, which can help runners to focus and relax.

 Other types of yoga that may be beneficial include Iyengar yoga, which focuses on alignment and precision.
-Vinyasa yoga is a more fluid form of yoga that can help increase strength and flexibility.
+Vinyasa yoga is a more fluid form that can help increase strength and flexibility.
 Finally, restorative yoga, a relaxing form of yoga, can help with recovery after a long run.

 No matter what type of yoga you choose, listen to your body and go at your own pace.
 Yoga is meant to be a relaxing and enjoyable experience, so there is no need to push yourself beyond your limits.